TheLakeMan/Hyperion/docs/examples/chatbot.md

 ### Chat Model

-The chat model (`chat_model.c`) implements a specialized wrapper around the core TinyAI text generation model with optimizations for memory efficiency and conversation handling:
+The chat model (`chat_model.c`) implements a specialized wrapper around the core Hyperion text generation model with optimizations for memory efficiency and conversation handling:

 ```c
 // Initialize the chat model